decargroup/ifo_gazebo/README.md

 After some time, the build process should display that all the packages have succeeded.

 > Note: This may also build the `mavros` source that was added to the `~/catkin_ws/src/` directory by the `ubuntu_sim_ros_melodic.sh` script.
 This can again take a while and fail a few times due to running out of memory.
 You should just retry with all other apps closed if this is the case.
 Currently, we have no intention of modifying the `mavros` source, and we can try deleting the folder under  `~/catkin_ws/src/` and simply installing `mavros` as a regular ros package with
 >
->     sudo apt-get install ros-kinetic-mavros ros-kinetic-mavros-extras
+>     sudo apt-get install ros-melodic-mavros ros-melodic-mavros-extras
 >
 >     wget https://raw.githubusercontent.com/mavlink/mavros/master/mavros/scripts/install_geographiclib_datasets.sh
 >